SMAC-Group/ptds2018_website/content/tutorials/style.md

 #### New line

 * Very often a function definition does not fit into one line.
-In this case, excessive arguments should be moved to a new line, starting from the opening paranthesis.
+In this case, excessive arguments should be moved to a new line, starting from the opening parenthesis.

     ```{toml}
     long_function_name <- function(arg1, arg2, arg3, arg4,